YusufFiliz95/YusufFiliz95/README.md

 I'm expanding my knowledge in UX/UI design to more effectively collaborate with designers and create better user experiences.<br><br>

 ## I'm currently working on 🛠
-My personal portfolio, which I'll share with you as soon as it's finished.<br><br>
+My personal portfolio, which is officially completed, but I am still making tweaks to perfect it.<br><br>

-- 👨‍💻 All of my projects will be soon available at (yusuffiliz.com)
+- 👨‍💻 All of my projects are aviable at yusuffiliz.com

 - 📫 How to reach me **y.filiz.ch@gmail.com**<br><br>